azer/declarative-js/README.md

 allProfiles = andThen(userIds, profiles) // function composition of `userIds` and `profiles`
 ```

-From provided by an API with following end-points:
+From an API with following end-points:

 ```
 => /users.json [3, 7, 19, 23, 27]